mcdemarco/the-new-kitchen-cookbook/quick-bread/alevropita.md

 Serve warm.

 ## Variants
 For a muffin-shaped version, see my [Eliopsomo](../bread/eliopsomo.md).

-Chop some olives and add them to the dough.
+I like to chop some olives and add them to the dough.
+I also add some oregano and sometimes allspice to the dough.